Feedback Package

 Required Services

-The package automatically requires and uses the following services:
+The package requires the following services to be registered:

 - ChatService: Required for tool registration